oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 In order to defend against these attacks, this document outlines three responses:

 1. For protocols that are susceptible to Cross-Device Consent Phishing exploits, deploy practical mitigations.
-3. Select protocols that are more resitant to Cross-Device Consent Phishing exploits when possible.
+3. Select protocols that are more resistant to Cross-Device Consent Phishing exploits when possible.
 3. Conduct formal analysis of cross-device flows to assess susceptibility to these attacks and the effectiveness of the proposed mitigations.

 ## Conventions and Terminology